-Having a healthy emergency fund built up can help cushion any financial blows that you might face during turbulent times.
+Having a healthy emergency fund can help cushion any financial blows that you might face during tricky times.

-Here are some tips to get started or give your current emergency fund a boost, so that you can be on the road to creating a stronger financial safety net.
+Here are some tips to help you get started, or to give your current emergency fund a boost, so that you can be on the road to creating a stronger financial safety net.

 Step 1: Set a clear target

-Before you go straight to putting aside any spare money you have, take a little bit of time upfront to work out how much you want to save, by when and what for.
-Then write it down somewhere that you can easily see it to keep you motivated.
-For example, 'I want to have saved £1,000 by March to be prepared for any future expenditure increases’.
+Before you go straight to putting aside any spare money you have, take some time to work out how much you want to save, by when and what for.
+Then, write it down somewhere that you can easily see to keep you motivated.
+For example: 'I want to have saved £1,000 by March to be prepared for any future expenditure increases’.

-To hit that goal, you could then set up a monthly standing order into an easy-access savings account (more on that in step 2).
+To hit that goal, you could then set up a monthly standing order into an easy-access savings account (more on that to come).

-Remember to tailor whatever amount you choose to your own personal circumstances so that you’re not going into debt to save or stopping paying bills.
-As cost of living pressures continue, you might need to adjust your original goal.
+Remember to budget and tailor whatever amount you choose to your own personal circumstances so that you’re not going into debt, or that it stops you from paying bills.
 Already gone over your budget and found that it’s not possible to save anything?
 Try not to be disheartened.
-You could always use these tips for when you’re in a better position to do so.
+You could always come back to these tips when you’re in a better position to do so.

 Step 2: Work out where you’ll save your fund

 In the case of an emergency, it’s important that you can access your money easily.
-When you’re looking at what type of saving account to open (or what you already have) bear this in mind.
+When you’re looking at what type of savings account to open (or what you already have), bear this in mind.

 Step 3: Start saving by looking for quick ways to cut costs and make money

-If you need to focus on adding to your pot, maintaining it, or are starting an emergency savings fund from scratch, here are a few things you could try:
+If you need to focus on adding to your pot, maintaining it, or are starting to build an emergency savings fund from scratch, here are a few things you could try:

 Go through your bank statements to see exactly what you’re spending your money on and where you could make some cutbacks.